| |

 fixing.
 If any excavation must be done on your property to further the

 construction (e.g. connecting meters to water mains), that is sometimes poorly cleaned up, if at all.
-If you have damage
+Compaction of the soil caused by the construction can damage or kill nearby trees and ornamental plants.
+Soil compaction can

 Continuing Damage